qoiz12/Wellington/README.md

 Windows: python3 and PIP, Chromium.
 FOR PYTHON: requests beautifulsoup4 selenium webdriver-manager Flask-HTTPAuth.
 ### Guide
-Note: If you're running it on a remote server port forward 6945 before running Wellington.
+**Note: If you're running it on a remote server, port forward the 6945 port before running Wellington.**
 Step 1.
 Download the latest release.
 Step 2.
 Move the control-panel.html and the index.html into a folder named "templates".
 Step 3.
 Create the "screenshots" directory and create the "scams.txt" file inside the templates folder.